 - The catalogue lists all of our print journal holdings, along with many

 of our e-journals.
 If you use More search options, you can search only journals by choosing Journals

 Catalogue from the Collection drop down list.
 Alternatively, you can refine your search by limiting it to the Journals Catalogue after your initial search results appear.
 Also, remember that if you

-want to search for articles on a given subject you need to use Search it! or one of the
+want to search for articles on a given subject you need to use Library Search or one of the

 subject databases: the catalogue only lets you search for the journal title,